 —H. P. Lovecraft to Maurice W. Moe, 1 Jan 1915, Letters to Maurice W. Moe 43

 Like her aunts and sister, Emma Lovecraft was a schoolteacher.
 On 13 Sep 1872 she married Isaac C. Hill, who would become principal of the high school in Pelham, N.Y.
 Their daughter, Mary Ida Emily Hill, was born in 1874…and being sixteen when Howard was born, it is perhaps not surprising that there’s no indication the cousins were ever close.
 Indeed, Howard may have been unaware of his cousin, since he wrote:

 George also had daughters, whose childless next generation complete the dead-ending.

 —H. P. Lovecraft to Maurice W. Moe, 5 Apr 1931, Letters to Maurice W. Moe 294

 In 1899, Ida married David Lyon, and the joint Allgood-Hill-Lovecraft-Lyon plot at Woodlawn Cemetery in Mt.
 Vernon, New York is the resting place for several members of the family.

-The only suggestion that HPL was in correspondence with his aunt Eliza is the date of her death.
+The only suggestion that Howard was in correspondence with his aunt Eliza is the date of her death.
 Rather later in life, Lovecraft wrote: